Frances Hodgkins: Legacy

 The Christchurch City Council finally accepted the watercolour Pleasure Garden (1932) into the collection of the Robert McDougall Art Gallery in 1951.
 The painting had been offered and refused in 1948 and was the subject of considerable controversy over the intervening years.
+The painting was regarded as being too modern and was initially declined due to it being "artistically unworthy of acceptance".

 Hodgkins was featured in a 2025 episode of the thirteenth series of BBC's art documentary programme Fake or Fortune, presented by art dealer Philip Mould and journalist Fiona Bruce.

 In 2025 she was one of the artists included in the Dangerously Modern exhibition at the Art Gallery of New South Wales of works created by Australian women artists in Europe between 1890 and 1940.

 Fellowship

 The Frances Hodgkins Fellowship, established in 1962 at the University of Otago in Dunedin, New Zealand, is named after her.